tangram/spilltelegrafen-hubot-slack/README.md

-# Spilltelegrafen Slack assistant

-Hubot Slack assistant for Spilltelegrafen.
+# Hubot Slack assistant for Spilltelegrafen

 Add new scripts to `src/`.
 Add their name to `hubot-scripts.js`.
+Send a pull request.

 ## Prerequisites